john9francis/pointers/intro.md

 - [Conclusion](#conclusion)

 # What is a pointer?
-A pointer is a variable that "points" to another variable.
-In more technical terms, a pointer is a variable that holds the address in memory of another variable.
+A pointer is an address to another variable.
+Basically if you try to access a pointer it will "point" you to where the variable is located in memory.

 # Defining a pointer